Everything to Know About CBD (Cannabidiol)

 CBD, or Cannabidiol, is a chemical compound found in both Hemp and Marijuana plants.
 While the plants are both members of the Cannabis family, they differ significantly in composition.
 Hemp plants have less than 0.3 percent THC.
 In contrast, Marijuana has anywhere from 3 to 35 percent THC.

 Hemp requires lower maintenance than Marijuana and is also cheaper in bulk.
 It has applications in body care, clothing, and construction.
-Most CBD companies use Hemp-derived CBD for two reasons: It’s more cost-effective and won’t get you “high” – even in its rawest form, Hemp isn’t associated with psychoactive effects.
+Most CBD companies use Hemp-derived CBD for two reasons: It’s more cost-effective and meets regulation standards.
+Federal and many state regulations are making the distinction between hemp-derived and marijuana-derived products due to the difference in THC concentrations.
+With CBD won’t get you “high” – even in its rawest form, Hemp isn’t associated with psychoactive effects.

 CBD and THC are just two of the cannabinoids, or chemical compounds, found in Cannabis plants.
 Researchers have discovered dozens of other compounds.
 Some others that you may hear referenced when discussing CBD:

 - Cannabichromene (CBC)